guardian/recipe-tools/README.md

 ### recipes-scripts

 Some useful scripts.
-Currently holds `./transform-recipes.sh`,
+Currently holds:
+- `./transform-recipes.sh`, which applies JQ formatted filter/translation operations to existing recipes before pushing them back to Composer
+- `./lookup-composer.sh`, which allows you to find the Composer ID given a recipe checksum (mutable ID) as provided by the Feast app